-Thanks to the IRS, 409A valuations are a regular part of doing business for companies that issue stock options to employees.
-This is the reality for technology companies and start-ups of all kinds that use stock options as an important aspect of employee compensation.
+Thanks to the IRS, 409A valuations are a regular part of business for companies that issue stock options to employees.
+This is the reality for any company that uses stock options as part of its employee compensation, including many early-stage companies.

 Businesses that issue stock options should get a valuation at least annually.